chrisconlon/CommonOwnerReplication/README.md

 Please see https://sites.google.com/view/msinkinson/research/common-ownership-data for  more information.

+# Downloading WRDS
+User must provide (a WRDS account).
+User will be prompted for WRDS username and password in file 1_Download_WRDS_Data.py.

 ## How to run code
 Change to the directory containing this file and run "./run_all.sh" on the terminal.
 The code should take approximately ten hours to run.
 Tables and figures will be produced as described below.